oddbird/oddsite/content/2014/06/14/sqlalchemy-postgres-autocommit.rst

 PostgreSQL, transactions, and SQLAlchemy
 ========================================

-SQLAlchemy (following Python's DBAPI) defaults to implicitly opening a new transaction when you query the database.
-If you prefer to work in autocommit mode by default and start all your transactions explicitly, SQLAlchemy doesn't currently offer a great deal of help.
-Here I've documented my explorations towards getting that to work.
+SQLAlchemy defaults to implicitly opening a new transaction on your first database query.
+If you prefer to start your transactions explicitly instead, SQLAlchemy doesn't currently offer a great deal of help.
+I've documented here my explorations in getting that to work.

 There are several different layers at play, so let's review from the top: